QO-BIG/qo-publication-journal-extractor/README.md

 - Detects all trademarks where the agent is Quality Oracle (matches by firm name or office address)
 - Handles multi-page trademark entries automatically
-- Outputs one PDF per trademark, named `Journal page - TM2025XXXXXX.pdf`
+- Outputs one PDF per trademark, named `TMXXXXXXXXXX_Journal Page.pdf`
 - Bundles all PDFs into a single ZIP for download

 ## How to use